Break the Cycle

 Many people ring in the New Year with the hope and resolve to quit smoking for good.
 However, chances are they will be making the same resolution next New Years.

-has a very high success rate.
-Most smokers become ex-smokers within 3 treatments in one week.
+Some smokers become ex-smokers within 3 treatments in one week.
 Determination is key, of course, but the right help can be the determining factor.
-Our acupuncturists utilizes their vast experience in acupuncture to not only reduce the craving for cigarettes, but to minimize the anxiety and discomfort of nicotine withdrawal.
+Our acupuncturists utilizes their vast experience in acupuncture to not only may be be able to help reduce the craving for cigarettes, but to minimize the anxiety and discomfort of nicotine withdrawal.

 This treatment costs less than what an average smoker would spend on cigarettes in a given 2-month period.